-- 12.16.
-Petitions can be submitted in paper format or electronically through the Council's e-petition portal. - 12.17.
-Paper petitions can be submitted to the Monitoring Officer at the main office of the Council. - 12.18.
-The Council will accept e-petitions hosted by third parties which meet the requirements of this scheme, in particular those required by Rule 12.7 of this Part 4D. - 12.19.
+- 13.16.
+Petitions can be submitted in paper format or electronically through the Council's e-petition portal. - 13.17.
+Paper petitions can be submitted to the Monitoring Officer at the main office of the Council. - 13.18.
+The Council will accept e-petitions hosted by third parties which meet the requirements of this scheme, in particular those required by Rule 13.7 of this Part 4D. - 13.19.
 If the appropriate threshold is met, petitions can also be presented to a meeting of the Council or its Committees or to the Cabinet.
-Where the threshold is met the petition organiser should contact the Monitoring Officer at least 10 working days before the meeting.
+Where the threshold is met for debate at a meeting of Council the petition organiser should contact the Monitoring Officer at least 10 working days before the meeting.